 It is only recently objectionable.

 Certainly that includes slaughter of enemy combatants: looking at a dead or dying enemy and realizing that he had the same loves and fears and hopes as dreams as the soldiers who killed him, is bad enough.
 The civilian deaths are much worse.
 Even when our troops have tried desperately not to kill civilians, there is always ‘collateral damage.’
 There are always dead children, women, and elders.
+That has particularly been true when responding to guerilla action.
+That is the reality of warfare.

 Tomorrow: A Different Soldier.

-Share this on social media.
+Please share this on social media.

 Images courtesy of Wikipedia.org.